-The proposed project is not located within any of the visual corridors or scenic view sites designated in the certified LUP and will not significantly adversely impact any views to or along the ocean and views of the bluff will be enhanced with the removal of the deteriorating deck.
+The proposed project is not located within any of the visual corridors or scenic view sites designated in the certified LUP and will not significantly adversely impact any views to or along the ocean.
 Furthermore, the proposed addition is consistent with the character and scale of the surrounding development.
 The Commission finds, therefore, that the proposed development, as conditioned, is compatible with the surrounding development and is consistent with Section 30251 of the coastal Act and the applicable policies of the LUP.